 Adopting agile performance management

 So, you may be wondering, if you’re thinking about changing your performance management process, how can you possibly get all this right the first time?

-They implement something, anything.
+- They implement something, anything.
 Build a minimal viable product and test it.

-They make small incremental changes frequently.
-In software we call this ship early, ship often.
+- They make small incremental changes frequently.
+In software, we call this ship early, ship often.

-They really listen to managers and conduct retrospectives.
+- They really listen to managers and conduct retrospectives.

-They think aloud: talking to employees through their thinking.
+- They think aloud: talking to employees through their thinking.

-They repeat the above.
+- They repeat the above.